conduktor/testing-docs-archive/docs/features/building-tests/test-checks/accessing-http-response-data.md

 # Accessing Http response data

-When you do Http calls, you may need to **access the data for checks**.&#x20;
+When you do Http calls, you may need to **access the data for checks**.

 :::info
 Looking for how to access or extract the **previous** task data ?
-Here is the [documentation](/platform/testing/features/building-tests/chaining-tasks#accessing-the-output)
+Here is the [documentation](/features/building-tests/chaining-tasks#accessing-the-output)
 :::

 For example: